DarraghMulhallDev/TucowsChallenge/README.md

   Simple IF logic is put in place to deal with paths vs cheapest and the different return types of [] vs false I chose to have the json_paths.query_paths be able to take a string of json optionally to allow for easy tests instead of always doing stdin.
 If no string is passed the function will look at stdin

+  The the output file gets stored at JSON_FILE = 'json/json_paths_result.json'

 **Testing**

    I added substantial tests to all of the core functionality requested here.
 I utilized adding a separate test database to allow manipulation of the graph data for different test cases